Cherokee County DUI Lawyers

 Warning to Drivers

 As a warning to drivers, the Governor’s Office of Highway Safety targets drivers with multiple campaigns throughout the year, including its 100 Days of Summer Heat and Click It or Ticket campaigns.
-100 Days of Summer H.EA.T.
-They wrapped up this past Labor Day.
+100 Days of Summer H.EA.T. wrapped up this past Labor Day.
 Click it or Ticket ran from May 13 through June 2, 2024.
 Operation Zero Tolerance campaign ran over the 4th of July holiday.
 Operation Southern Slowdown ran from July 15 to July 21, 2024.
 Hands Across the Border ran from August 26 through August 29 and Drives Sober or Get Pulled Over ran for an extended period from August 14 through September 2, 2024.
-Click it, or Ticket is currently running through the Thanksgiving holiday weekend.
-From mid-December through New Year’s Day, Drive Sober or Get Pulled Over will be the last safe driving campaign of the 2024 year.
+Click it, or Ticket completed its campaign over the Thanksgiving holiday weekend.
+Running now through New Year’s Day, Drive Sober or Get Pulled Over will be the last safe driving campaign of the 2024 year.
 The Cherokee County Sheriff’s Department’s H.E.A.T.
 Unit and other local law enforcement agencies are stepping up concentrated patrols, aggressively enforcing traffic laws, and deploying sobriety checkpoints (roadblocks) during holidays and major events.
 Checkpoints (roadblocks) are typically conducted during these campaigns.
 We also see a concentration of patrols around the popular downtown Woodstock shopping and dining district.
 H.E.A.T. grant recipients, like the Cherokee County Sheriff’s Department and Georgia State Patrol Nighthawks, must participate in the GOHS campaigns as part of special conditions in their grant.
-Georgia State Patrol and the Department of Public Safety (DPS) issued a press release showing 20 fatalities over the Labor Day holiday travel period.
+Georgia State Patrol and the Department of Public Safety (DPS) issued a press release that seventeen people were killed in Thanksgiving holiday travel period crashes. also, 425 people were arrested for DUI.

 The Governor’s Office of Highway Safety funds the Cherokee County Sheriff’s Department’s H.E.A.T.
 Unit, and the National Highway Traffic Safety Administration (NHTSA) are active on social media.
-Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (GOHS) to never drink and drive and to use a sober driver:
+Here are Facebook and X (formerly Twitter) posts from the Georgia Governor’s Office of Highway Safety (GOHS) to never drive under the influence of alcohol or drugs, and to use a sober driver.

 Call our experienced Cherokee County DUI lawyers today: